 These plants are incredibly long lived and there have been reports of families having these plants for over 100 years.
 Talk about heirloom houseplants!

 HOW DO YOU CARE FOR AN OXALIS PLANT INDOORS?

-Let me go through some basic care information, and I will later describe how to plant the corms if you chose to purchase corms instead.
+Let me go through some basic care information and growing conditions, and I will later describe how to plant the corms if you chose to purchase corms instead.

-Light is a very important topic so pay attention.
-Indoors, you’ll want to give these plants some direct sun.
+Indoors, you’ll want to give these plants some direct sunlight.
 Depending on where you live and how strong the sun and light is, you may want to give this plant at least half a day’s sun.